mfrancisc/kubesaw.github.io/docs/quay-repo-config.md

 ### Public visibility

-All aforementioned repositories has to be public, so make sure that the visibility is set to `public` for all of them:
+All aforementioned repositories have to be public, so make sure that the visibility is set to `public` for all of them:

 * `https://quay.io/repository/<quay-username>/host-operator?tab=settings`
 * `https://quay.io/repository/<quay-username>/host-operator-bundle?tab=settings`